Barcelona have 'unique opportunity' for revenge against Bayern, says Koeman

 "Tomorrow we have the first Champions League game and we are changing things," Koeman told Monday's pre-match news conference.

-"Chelsea won last year and was not among the two or three favorites.
+"Chelsea won last year and was not among the two or three favourites.
 We know that Bayern is a great team, with individual quality and experienced people.

 "We want to compete in the Champions League and we play at home.
 We will try to get a good result to start the Champions League.